Silverasdf/SetlistApp/README.md

 After running main.py, there are two tabs: "Make Setlist" and "View Setlist".
 I think that each tab is self-explanatory, but I will explain it anyway: The "Make Setlist" tab is used to generate a setlist, and the "View Setlist" tab is used to view the setlist that has already been generated.

+Note: CSV file must have the following columns: Song, Artist, Key, Tuning, Time, Mood, Active.
+You may use format_csv.py to format the csv file, if you wish.

 ### Make Setlist

 The only thing you need is an input file.
 You can click the "Browse" tool for this.
 The input file should be a csv file with the correct format (see songs.csv for a template).
 The "Generate Setlist" button will generate the setlist to view in the "View Setlist" tab.